bpolishevsk/Unity-ShootAR/README.md

 ## Installation
-The easiest way to install ShootAR, is to download the `.apk` of the latest release from [here](https://github.com/AnimaRain/ShootAR/releases) to your phone and run the installation.
+The easiest way to install ShootAR, is to download the `.apk` of the latest release from

 *Note: By default, installation of APK files downloaded outside the Google Play is disabled.
 Enable "Unknown Sources" in the phone's (Security) settings.*